February 15, 2018 by Ed Kennedy

 CSS stands for Cascading Style Sheet.
 This is commonly seen as part 2 of website creation.
 It’s here that the existing HTML content – the section headings and the text and other content – can be styled.

-While CSS is like HTML essentially a static language, it is a powerful way to easily change the colour, size, and interaction of one HTML element (like a paragraph of text or photo) with another.
+While CSS like HTML is essentially a static language, it’s a powerful way to easily change the colour, size, and interaction of one HTML element (like a paragraph of text or photo) with another.

 CSS is ultimately added to a website by being linked to the existing HTML page.
 As there are a number of versions of CSS out there, there are a number of stylesheets accordingly.
 Each of them can be slightly different in what they offer, but all of them offer the ability to change the style of a website.
 That’s CSS in a nutshell.

-Nonetheless, there do remain hard and fast rules surrounding the core uses of each language.
+Nonetheless, there remains hard and fast rules surrounding the core uses of each language.
 So remember:

 - HTML is your starting point